Spreadsheets are a great tool for simple cash flow forecasts, here we’ll discuss Excel forecasting in particular.

-Because of this, spreadsheets are great for simple cash flow forecasting – cash in, cash out, total.
+Because of this, cash flow forecasts in excel are simple – cash in, cash out, total.
 Simple.

 In fact, we have an Excel or Google Sheets cash flow template for you to use here.

 This is Excel at it’s best.
-A short term forecast can be made without lots of formulas or linked sheets.
+A short term forecasts in excel can be made without lots of formulas or linked sheets.
 It’s really valuable for any business looking to make better decisions today by planning ahead

 It’s also why many people use Excel for their own personal finances.
 The calculations they are doing are simple.
 They don’t use linked sheets or forecast in the long term.